 Your parents will need time to get used to the idea and accept that they need more help.

-And because these are sensitive topics, planning ahead will make the conversations easier and more productive for everyone.
+And because these are sensitive topics, planning will make the conversations easier and more productive for everyone.

 1. General guidelines